Rosalynn Iuliucci

 Osteopathy

-Rosalynn is a member of the Nova Scotia Association of Osteopaths (NSAO) and affiliate member of the Ontario Association of Osteopathic Manual Practitioners (OAO).
+Rosalynn is a member of the Nova Scotia Association of Osteopaths (NSAO).

-Rosalynn has experience with all ages and health states.
-She has attended international conferences on a variety of topics including osteopathy for children, participated in osteopathic international aid work, is adept in concussion support, functional injuries and provides trauma informed osteopathy.
+Rosalynn has experience with all ages, and health states.
+She has attended international conferences on a variety of topics including traditional osteopathy for children, participated in osteopathic international aid, is adept in concussion support, functional injuries and provides trauma informed osteopathy.

 Rosalynn’s study in Osteopathy began in 2008 at the Canadian College of Osteopathy/College D’Etudes Osteopathic.
 Following 5 years of study in English, and one year of study in French, she completed her final clinical, written and practical exams in 2015.
-After two years of research she defended her thesis, titled “The Public Perception of Osteopathy in Nova Scotia.”, completing her study with the CCO/EO and graduating in 2017.
+In 2017 she defended her thesis, completing her studies with the CCO/EO and graduating in 2017.
+Since then she continues research in osteopathy and has a practice in Halifax & Liverpool, N.S., Mi’kma’ki.

 Rosalynn’s practice is influenced by other accreditations, education, practices and experiences, including: GYROTONIC (R) & GYROKINESIS (R); Pilates; embodied practice facilitator; and a Bachelor of Fine Arts (NSCADU/DAL) in the combined study of art and psychology with a special interest in cognition and perceptual dynamics.

-In addition to her professional health practice, Rosalynn is a published author, artist and live-arts creator.
+In addition to her professional health practice, Rosalynn is an author, artist and live-arts creator.
 She resides in the natural world as a a deep listener, organic farmer, every-day athlete and avid ocean swimmer.

 Nova Scotia Association of Osteopaths Member Statement: